gabrieleiannetti/tech_notes/debian.md

 ## Installing Packages from Backport

-Since installing packages from backports is deactivated by default run the following command to install a package from the backport:
+Installation of packages from backport is deactivated by default.
+To install packages manually do:
 ```
 apt-get -t stretch-backports install "package"
 ```